mhBrice/thesis/article3/article3.md

 species range margins is primarily constrained by stand composition, as well as topo-edaphic characteristics, and facilitated by partial logging.
-Together, our results suggest that moderate logging may promote recruitment pulses of temperate species, but its catalysing effect on northward shifts may be limited due to other abiotic and biotic constraints.
+Together, our results suggest that moderate logging may promote recruitment pulses of temperate species, but does not appear to accelerate northward shifts because sapling recruitment is limited by their reliance on conspecific trees for dispersal, the negative effect of boreal trees, as well as the unsuitability of lowland hydric soils.

 ## Temporal changes in composition and abundance
 <!--